 Satiety: The combination of protein and fiber in beans promotes a feeling of fullness, which can aid in weight management by reducing overall calorie intake.

-7. Low in Calories: Beans are relatively low in calories, making them a nutrient-dense food that provides important nutrients without excessive caloric intake.
+Beans are relatively low in calories, making them a nutrient-dense food that provides important nutrients without excessive

-Digestive Health:8.
-Promoting Regular Bowel Movements: The high fiber content in beans helps prevent constipation and promotes regular bowel movements by adding bulk to the stool.
+8. Promoting Regular Bowel Movements The high fiber content in beans helps prevent constipation and promotes regular bowel movements by adding bulk to the stool.

 Phytochemicals: Beans contain various phytochemicals, including flavonoids and polyphenols, which have antioxidant properties.